16BitNarwhal/MCPetsy/README.md

 # Mijiji 🛍️

 **Sell anything online with just a text.**

-*Twitter video demo [here](https://x.com/_krishchopra/status/1968570513078300938) (Winner of 2025 [Poke MCP Challenge](https://interaction.co/HackMIT) - Most Technically Impressive MCP Automation 🏆)*
+_Twitter video demo [here](https://x.com/_krishchopra/status/1968570513078300938) (Winner of 2025 [Poke MCP Challenge](https://interaction.co/HackMIT) - Most Technically Impressive MCP Automation 🏆)_

 Mijiji is an AI-powered marketplace automation tool that lets you post items for sale with minimal effort.
-Simply send a photo or describe what you want to sell via text message, and Mijiji handles the rest - from generating compelling listings, to posting them on marketplaces like Kijiji, and even negotiating with potential buyers.
+Simply send a text message to [Poke](https://poke.com/) with a photo or description of what you want to sell, and Mijiji handles the rest - from generating compelling listings, to posting them on marketplaces like Kijiji, and even negotiating with potential buyers.

 ## ✨ Features

-- **Text-to-Listing**: Describe your item in plain text (via text message or photo) and get a fully formatted marketplace listing
+- **Text-to-Listing**: Describe your item in plain text or send a photo via Poke and get a fully formatted marketplace listing
 - **AI-Powered Analysis**: Automatically categorizes products and generates optimized titles and descriptions
 - **Browser Automation**: Handles the entire posting process automatically using AI browser-use agents
 - **Real-time Notifications**: Get notified via Poke when your listings are posted
-- **MCP Server Integration**: Works seamlessly with Claude and other AI assistants through MCP protocol
+- **Automated Negotiation**: AI handles buyer inquiries and negotiations on your behalf
+- **Poke MCP Server Integration**: Simple text-based interface through Poke - just text what you want to sell!

 ## 🚀 Quick Start